 Much of our business is dependent on the continuous development of new products and technologies to meet the changing needs of our markets on a cost-effective basis.
 Many of these markets are highly technical from an engineering standpoint, and the relevant technologies are subject to rapid change.

-If we fail to timely enhance existing products or develop new products, sales opportunities could be lost, which would adversely affect our business.
+If we fail to timely enhance existing products or develop new products as needed to meet market or competitive demands, we could lose sales opportunities, which would adversely affect our business.
 In addition, in some existing contracts with customers, we have made commitments to develop and deliver new products.
 If we fail to meet these commitments, the default could result in the imposition on us of contractual penalties including termination.
 Our inability to enhance existing products in a timely manner could make our products less competitive, while our inability to successfully develop new products may limit our growth opportunities.
-Delays in product development may also require greater investment in research and development.
-Increased costs associated with new product development and product enhancements could adversely affect our operating results.
-Our costs of new product development may not be recoverable if demand for our products is not as anticipated.
+Development of new products and product enhancements may also require us to make greater investments in research and development than we now do, and the increased costs associated with new product development and product enhancements could adversely affect our operating results.
+In addition, our costs of new product development may not be recoverable if demand for our products is not as great as we anticipate them to be.